Advisory Groups and Task Forces

 • represent the diversity of Manitoba students

-• be knowledgeable about issues related to education
+• have an interest in issues related to education

 • have the ability to work with other people and on a team